steven-buytaert/snippets/bluetooth/README.md

 Even then, this code is provided 'as is'; there is no guarantee that the parsing did not introduce any errors.

+A small program, spec2yaml.c was added, that converts the generated header into a YAML file, that can be used by .e.g a python code generator or any other tool.
+The resulting hci-spec2src-5.4.yaml is also available.

 As example how a generated header file, generated from the specification source could look like, the file hci-types-5.4.h is included.
 It was generated from the hci-spec2src-5.4.h file, with some help of the t2c-types